 Commercial grade portable units big and small are used in restoration, construction site drying and water remediation.
 Dehumidification is used to drive the drying of an environment which may include water soaked walls, floors and furniture.
 Supplemental heat is frequently used to raise the temperature creating a larger difference in vapor pressure and increased condensation efficiency.
 The operator must take several factors into consideration in order to get the best performance without causing further damage.

-Industrial process applications include optics, paint booths, timber drying, sand drying, surface preparation, product consistency and industrial condensation prevention to name a few.
+Industrial process applications include optics, plastic resin, timer drying, paint booths, sand drying, surface preparation, product consistency and industrial condensation prevention to name a few.

 Applications by Category